scottgoetz/ansible/README.md

   * Ensure that the hostnames resolve in DNS before moving forward.
 * Make sure to change Hostnames on cloud hosted servers so that reverse DNS is properly configured

-# How to setup GoPhish infrastructure:
+# How to setup GoPhish infrastructure
  1. Run secureSetup.yml on Core Server (server that GoPhish is installed on), Web Redirector, and Mail Server
  2. Run webRedirector.yml on Web Redirector
  3. Run mailServer.yml on Mail Server